Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-set-operations.md

 dateModified: 2024-01-01
 ---

 Mathematical **set operations** can be easily applied to JavaScript `Set` objects and arrays.
-This collection of snippets will introduce you to the most common set operations, such as union, intersection and difference.
+This collection of articles will introduce you to the most common set operations, such as union, intersection and difference.

 > [!NOTE]
 >
-> At the time of writing, native support for this operation is coming to the `Set` object, yet it's still in the early stages.
+> At the time of writing, **native support** for this operation is coming to the `Set` object, yet it's still in the early stages.
 Make sure to check environment compatibility if you're planning to use the native methods.

 ## Union